waynodiablo/Oystercard/pills/building_your_community_guide.md

 ### GitHub repository

-* **What is it?** Almost every medium-sized and large language, framework and library has a GitHub repo.
+* **What is it?** Almost every language, framework and library has a GitHub repo.
 Often, development of the technology happens via pull requests on that repo.

 * **What are some examples?** [Ruby](https://github.com/ruby/ruby), -Your favourite library-.